|Follow PSU Swimming & Diving:||Follow @PennStateSWIM|

 Lions continue season in January

 His first year at the helm was a highly successful one, leading both programs to national rankings throughout the season.
-The women's program was as high as 15th heading into the NCAA Championships where six Nittany Lions competed along with five on the men's side.
-The women placed 38th at the national meet, led by honorable mention All-America finishes from Kelly Nelson and Kaitlin O'Brien, while Vincent Reydams, Schirk, Jason Goldner, Basil Kaaki, and Brian Alden all received Honorable Mention All-American to lead the Lions to a 32nd place finish.
+The women's program ranked as high as 15th entering the NCAA Championships, where six Nittany Lions competed along with five on the men's side.
+The women placed 38th at the national meet, led by honorable mention All-America finishes from Kelly Nelson and Kaitlin O'Brien, while Vincent Reydams, Schirk, Jason Goldner, Basil Kaaki, and Brian Alden all received honorable mention All-America accolades to lead the men's squad to a 32nd place finish.

-Hargis returned to Happy Valley for his second stint with the program, after serving as an assistant coach at Penn State from 2003-06 before moving onto Arkansas-Little Rock where he was named head women's swimming coach in February of 2007.
-He was also the head coach and the chief executive officer of the Little Rock Arkansas Dolphins club swimming program.
+Hargis returned to Happy Valley for his second stint with the program, after serving as an assistant coach at Penn State from 2003-06 before moving onto Arkansas-Little Rock.
+Hargis was hired as the head coach of the Trojans' women's program in 2007.
+He was also the head coach and the chief executive officer of the Little Rock Arkansas Dolphins swim club.

-He joined Arkansas-Little Rock as an assistant coach in November of 2006 before being elevated to head coach in February of 2007.
-While heading the Trojan program, which competes in the Sun Belt Conference, the women's team was recognized by the Collegiate Swimming Coaches Association of America for having a team GPA of over 3.0 in both the fall and spring semesters.
+He joined Arkansas-Little Rock as an assistant coach in November 2006 before being elevated to head coach in February 2007.
+While heading the Trojans' program, which competes in the Sun Belt Conference, the women's team was recognized by the Collegiate Swimming Coaches Association of America for having a team GPA of over 3.0 in both the fall and spring semesters.

-Prior to arriving at Penn State, Hargis was an assistant coach at the University of Nevada at Las Vegas for two years during the 2002-03 season where he also coached NCAA, Olympic and U.S. Nationals qualifiers and guided the Mountain West Conference Male Swimmer of the Year.
-He was the head age group coach for the Raleigh Swimming Association club team for two years prior to his stint at the University of Nevada at Las Vegas.
-Before that, he served for three years as an assistant to the athletic director at his alma mater, Auburn University.
+Prior to arriving at Penn State, Hargis was an assistant coach at the University of Nevada at Las Vegas for two years during the 2002-03 season where he also coached NCAA, Olympic and U.S. Nationals qualifiers and guided Jonathan Hugo to the Mountain West Conference Male Swimmer of the Year award.
+He was the head age group coach for the Raleigh Swimming Association club team for two years prior to his stint at UNLV, and served for three years as an assistant to the athletic director at his alma mater, Auburn University, prior to that.

 A native of Little Rock, Ark., Hargis is a 1999 graduate of Auburn with a degree in health promotion/sports management.

-Hargis is one of the most touted swimmers to ever come out of the state of Arkansas.
-For the Tigers, he was part of a national championship team in 1997 and a member of the 200 medley relay team that broke NCAA, U.S. Open and NCAA Meet records in 1997.
-He was also a part of the NCAA champion 400-medley relay team in 1997.
-A three-time Southeastern Conference champion in the 100 butterfly, he also held the SEC record in that event and was a 12-time All-American.
-He owns an Olympic Gold Medal, which he earned at the 1996 Atlanta games as part of the U.S. 400 medley relay team.
-He also won the 100 fly at the U.S. Olympic Trials in 1996.
+Hargis is one of the most touted swimmers to ever come out of the state of Arkansas and was part of a national championship team in 1997.
+A member of the 200 medley relay team that broke NCAA, U.S. Open and NCAA Meet records in 1997, Hargis was also a part of the NCAA Champion 400 medley relay team in 1997.
+A three-time SEC champion in the 100 butterfly, he also held the SEC record in that event and was a 12-time All-American.
+He owns an Olympic Gold Medal, which he earned at the 1996 Atlanta games as part of the U.S. 400 medley relay team and he also won the 100 fly at the U.S. Olympic Trials in 1996.
 Hargis was inducted into the Arkansas State Swimming Hall of Fame in 2001 and was selected as one of Arkansas' 100 Greatest Athletes of all-time.

 Hargis resides in State College with his wife, Lauren, two sons, John and Nathan, and daughter, Faith.